at-aaims/DataSiftML/README.md

 > Brewer et al., "Entropy-driven Optimal Sub-sampling of Fluid Dynamics for Developing Machine-learned Surrogates", In the 4th International Workshop on Artificial Intelligence and Machine Learning for Scientific Applications (AI4S).
 IEEE. https://doi.org/10.1145/3624062.3626084

+This code has been tested with Python 3.8.15.

 ### Dataset

 Note: OpenFOAM simulation was originally sourced from